 Upping your "relationship status" with your customer

-We all know the most obvious benefits of an online research panel or community are quick-turn research and fast insights thanks to a waiting pool of engaged customers.
-But have you ever considered the impact a panel can have on your relationship with each and every one of those customers?
-Many companies forget that, aside from the research benefits, panels and communities offer the benefit of elevating their “relationship status” with a customer to the next level, increasing and diversifying that customer’s engagement with the brand and maximizing their lifetime value.
+We all know the most obvious benefits of an online research community are quick-turn research and fast insights thanks to a waiting pool of engaged customers.
+But have you ever considered the impact a research community can have on your relationship with each and every one of those customers?
+Many companies forget that, aside from the research benefits, communities offer the benefit of elevating their “relationship status” with a customer to the next level, increasing and diversifying that customer’s engagement with the brand and maximizing their lifetime value.

-We’ve seen first-hand five key ways being part of an online research panel alters how a customer interacts with a brand.
-Working with dozens of brands and panels over the last decade, we've collected these amazing examples of how our clients have upped their relationship status with their consumers — from “customer” to “brand advocate.”
+We’ve seen first-hand five key ways being part of an online research community alters how a customer interacts with a brand.
+Working with dozens of brands and communities over the last decade, we've collected these amazing examples of how our clients have upped their relationship status with their consumers — from “customer” to “brand advocate.”

-1. Research panels impact how they feel toward you
+1. Research communities impact how they feel toward you

 Regardless of how fun or engaging your online community is, the mere fact that your company has decided to reach out to customers for their opinions has a huge impression on them.
 It establishes you in their minds as a company that cares and listens to what they have to say.
 It’s no surprise that those positive feelings carry over to important measures like NPS and CSAT trackers.